Manufacturers pay a steep price for data vulnerability

 INSIGHT ARTICLE |

 When it comes to information technology security, no company or industry is immune to unauthorized access to its data.
-Recent high-profile data breaches have influenced U.S. companies to update their security protocols, according to a recent RSM survey.1
+High-profile data breaches have influenced U.S. companies to update their security protocols, according to an RSM survey.1

 Yet when it comes to their own companies, many manufacturers feel it unlikely that their data will be a target of any breach attempts.
 They believe that their companies are too small or that their data is too insignificant or even useless outside the context of their business.
 Hackers have no interest in their data, so the thinking goes, because it is not easily monetized in the way that Social Security numbers or credit card numbers are.

-The statistics of cybersecurity say otherwise; a recent report by Verizon puts manufacturing at the top of the list when it comes to industries being targeted by cyber espionage.2 Incidents of this type made up 60 percent of the breaches reported in the study by manufacturers, with proprietary trade secrets and intellectual property, credentials and systems data among the information disclosed to unauthorized parties.
+The statistics of cybersecurity say otherwise; a recent report by Verizon puts manufacturing at the top of the list when it comes to industries being targeted by cyber espionage.2 Incidents of this type made up about one-fifth of the breaches reported by manufacturers in the study, with proprietary trade secrets and intellectual property, credentials and systems data among the information disclosed to unauthorized parties.

 Understandably, because of the cybersecurity initiatives put forth by the Securities and Exchange Commission, manufacturing companies and their boards primarily fear losing client or customer information, since these fall under legal protection and data disclosure laws.
 According to a study by Kaspersky Lab,3 these data types are of primary concern to companies, followed by concerns regarding intellectual property.
 They are much less concerned with losing personnel information or corporate bank account access.
 Yet, in today’s business and technology environment, all information has value.
 Bank account information and access credentials, for example, are particularly attractive to thieves, enabling them to transfer funds when a computer virus is introduced into a system used to manage the account.
-According to the Symantec Internet Security Threat report, almost a third of manufacturing companies experienced a cyberattack in 2014, with more than 230 of those attacks resulting in a reported data breach.
+According to the Symantec Internet Security Threat report, more than 3 million identities were exposed through breaches at manufacturing companies, putting the industry among the top ten sectors breached in 2015.

 Targets and their risks

 The steady rise in the value of data over the past 10 years has made hacking an increasingly popular and profitable enterprise.
 It’s the data, not the size of a target, which holds the value for the hacker.
-While manufacturers usually do not have the volumes of consumer data that can be found in financial or health care companies, manufacturing was the third-most targeted industry in 2015, according to the Verizon study.
+While manufacturers usually do not have the volumes of consumer data that can be found in financial or health care companies, manufacturing was second only to government in as a target of cyberespionage in 2016, according to the Verizon study.

 Manufacturers large and small may be vulnerable to breaches by criminals in a number of ways, and there are several areas at risk:

 - Intellectual property.
-The FBI estimated that the cost of the intellectual property stolen from U.S. companies in 2014 was almost $500 billion4.
-Most of this is attributed to China-based groups, like Emissary Panda, which extracted, on average, 58 gigabytes from each of their victims.
-Alternatively, when companies participate in joint ventures, intellectual property can become open to theft.
+Dollar losses due to intellectual property theft total in the hundreds of billions per year.
+Most of this is attributed to China-based groups, which account for 70 percent of IP theft overall, according to some estimates.4 Alternatively, when companies participate in joint ventures, intellectual property can become open to theft.

 - Bank account information.
 Particularly attractive to thieves are online banking accounts, enabling them to transfer funds when a computer virus is introduced into a system used to manage the account.
 If the proper controls are not in place, hackers will simply set themselves up in the system as a vendor and create payments to themselves—without, of course, rendering any services.